weizhouUMICH/SAIGE/README.md

 # Introduction

-## Current version is 0.41 (Updated on August 30, 2020.
+## Current version is 0.42 (Updated on September 17, 2020.
 This version is still under evaluation).

 ## For BGEN input in step 2 with missing dosages, Please use version 0.38.
 The bug for BGEN input with missing dosages was introducted in v0.36.6.